 Why I should Go to Borneo?

-Borneo, the huge island set between West Malaysia and Sulawesi, is one of Southeast Asia’s great natural escapes and a world-class adventure travel destination.
+Borneo, the huge island set between West Malaysia and Sulawesi, is one of Southeast Asia’s great natural escapes and a world-class adventure travel destination that also offers some of Malaysia’s best short trips.
 We have been to Borneo multiple times over the past 10 years, and we always find new interesting places to visit in Borneo.

 Why?
 We are seduced by Borneo hospitable peoples, and have made long-lasting friendships.
 We believe there’s no other place in Southeast Asia with a similar amount of wildlife — you must go to the Danum Valley Conservation Area —, great hiking — check our ultimate guide to Tawau Hills Park— and potential for adventure.